Girls' Last Tour: Characters

 Nuko's name is derived from neko (猫), the Japanese word for "cat," so to preserve the pun, Amazon's subtitles for the anime refer to Nuko as "Cut," while Yen Press' translation of the manga calls the creature "Ket.")

 Named Ket in the English manga translation.
-A mysterious, cat-like small creature that is long and white, which Chito and Yuuri pick up on their journey.
+A mysterious, cat-like creature that is long and white, which Chito and Yuuri pick up on their journey.
 It communicates with the girls via radio signals.
 Nuko can shape-shift to activate mechanisms and likes eating bullets.
-It is later revealed to be part of a species which consumes weapons and power sources to stabilize them.
-After being discovered by more of its own kind, it leaves with them.
+It is later discovered to be part of a species which consumes weapons and power sources to stabilize them.
+After being reunited its own kind on the submarine, it leaves with them.